MichaelHanJ/EE285-Team-Calexy/README.md

 <img src="result_example/predictions_1.png" alt="facedetection_result" height="300px" width="200px">

 The cooresponding coordinates of the bounding box are stored in the `location.txt` file in the `locations` folder.
-The cropped images based on the coordinates are saved in `cropped_images` folder.
+The cropped images based on the coordinates are saved in `cropped_images/face_images` folder.
 If you want to perform age/race/gender classification, you need to exit the test process for face detection.
 You can press `Control + C` to exit.
 Then, you can perform the age/race/gender classification.

 ### Age/race/gender Classification